Year One / Two

 Learning outcomes

+All children: will write a procedure to draw a window.
+Most children: will write multiple procedures to draw a house.
 Some children: will design their own procedures to draw geometric pattens.